 To reduce the costs of SaaS subscriptions and to make sure the company gets the most value out of them, we have put together this checklist:

 While teams have budgets and need the freedom to use them, SaaS subscriptions are liabilities.
 If left unchecked, they will keep costing money to the business in forthcoming finance cycles.
-And the finance team has a stake in this and should oversee this process because of the liability status of SaaS subscriptions.
+And, the finance team has a stake in this and should oversee this process because of the liability status of SaaS subscriptions.

-A great place to start is a brief policy that details the approval process and documents some of the behaviors the teams need to engage with.
+A great place to start is a brief policy that details the approval process and documents some of the behaviours the teams need to engage with.
 Of course, policies needn't be long or inaccessible.
 A few paragraphs in a wiki and a quick Slack message to department heads can be all that is required.

 We'd recommend that this policy includes approval from the Finance controller, perhaps limited to subscriptions costing above a certain amount or only for annual subscriptions.
 The policy needs to be adapted to your company culture, but the broader point is that the finance team must be aware of new, essential commitments from a finance standpoint.